LawrenceWarren/KoMo2/README.md

 ##### install fonts

-A shell script, `installFonts.sh`, has been included in the project root.
-The program uses a mono space font family known as [Fira Code](https://github.com/tonsky/FiraCode), and this shell script installs these from an archive file tracked in the `./src/kmdSrc/res` directory.
+The shell script `installFonts.sh` has been included in the project `./scripts` directory.

+_KoMo2_ uses a mono space font family known as [Fira Code](https://github.com/tonsky/FiraCode), and this shell script installs these from an archive file tracked in the `./res` directory.

 If you execute the shell script as root (`sudo ./installFonts.sh`) then these fonts will be installed for you automatically.